bassena/Simple-JSP-Calculator/README.md

 Simple JSP Calculator
 =====================

-Just a simple JSP accountant calculator as an MVC.
+Just a simple JSP accountant calculator using MVC.

 For your convenience, a WAR file has been included, and can be imported into Eclipse with ease.